manoharrshetty/employee/readme.md

 # AspectJ and AOP
 Implemented AspectJ, a powerful framework for implementing Aspect-Oriented Programming (AOP) in Java.
-We also used AspectJ to log bad performing sql and bad performing Rest Endpoint,without going through the tedious process of requesting the DBA or production support resources.
+I also used AspectJ to log bad performing sql and bad performing Rest Endpoint,without going through the tedious process of requesting the DBA or production support resources.

 Example